Strong laws of large number for intermediately trimmed Birkhoff sums of observables with infinite mean: Introduction and statement of main results

-As random variables arising from a dynamical system are often $\bm{\psi}$- or at least $\bm{\phi}$- or $\bm{\phi}_{rev}$-mixing, it is a more general approach to prove results for different kinds of mixing random variables instead of considering a particular dynamical system.
+One way to study limit theorems in the dynamical systems setting is to prove limit theorems for mixing random variables as dynamical system are often $\bm{\psi}$- or at least $\bm{\phi}$- or $\bm{\phi}_{\textrm{rev}}$-mixing.
 For a precise definitions of different kinds of mixing see \cite{bradley_basic_2005}.
-One approach in this directions is a result by Aaronson and Nakada extending the results by Mori to $\bm{\psi}$-mixing random variables, see in \cite{aaronson_trimmed_2003}, i.e.\ they gave sufficient conditions for a lightly trimmed strong law to hold.
+One approach in this direction is a result by Aaronson and Nakada extending the results by Mori to $\bm{\psi}$-mixing random variables, see in \cite{aaronson_trimmed_2003}, i.e.\ they gave sufficient conditions for a lightly trimmed strong law to hold.

 In this paper we will study intermediately trimmed strong laws for dynamical systems fulfilling a spectral gap property with the exact assumptions on the system given as Property $\mathfrak{D}$ in Definition \ref{def: Prop D}.
-The random variables of our main example given in Section \ref{Examples} are at least exponentially $\bm{\phi}_{rev}$-mixing, which was proven in \cite{aaronson_mixing_2005}.
-The most direct approach to prove an intermediately trimmed strong law would thus be to prove a limit theorem for $\bm{\phi}_{rev}$-mixing systems.
+The random variables of our main example given in Section \ref{Examples} are at least exponentially $\bm{\phi}_{\textrm{rev}}$-mixing, which was proven in \cite{aaronson_mixing_2005}.
+One approach to prove an intermediately trimmed strong law would thus be to prove a limit theorem for $\bm{\phi}_{\textrm{rev}}$-mixing systems.
 However, it is difficult to prove these trimming results by only assuming a certain speed of mixing.
 These problems are elucidated in Section \ref{subsubsec: comments about method}.

-Our method is based on proving an exponential inequality for the dynamical systems using a spectral method similar to the Nagaev-Guivarc spectral method for the central limit theorem, giving better results than exponential inequalities for mixing random variables.
+Our method is based on proving an exponential inequality for the dynamical systems using a spectral method similar to the Nagaev-Guivarc'h spectral method for the central limit theorem, giving stronger results than exponential inequalities for mixing random variables.
 A sketch of the proof will be given in Section \ref{subsec: sketch proof} and some of the difficulties will be discussed in Section \ref{subsubsec: comments about method}.